cefriel/chimera/README.md

 _Chimera_: Composable Semantic Data Transformation
 ===
-Chimera is a tool offering building blocks to compose conversion pipelines based on Semantic Web solutions and implemented on top of [Apache Camel](https://camel.apache.org/).
+Chimera is a framework implemented on top of [Apache Camel](https://camel.apache.org/) and offering components to compose conversion pipelines based on Semantic Web solutions.

+:arrow_forward: The [`chimera-tutorial`](https://github.com/cefriel/chimera-tutorial) repository provides a complete example of a Chimera conversion pipeline.

 ### Goals
 The motivating scenario is about many stakeholders with an interoperability need.
 To avoid the definition of point-to-point conversions, an **any-to-one centralized mapping approach** based on Semantic Web technologies (and a reference ontology used as global conceptual model) offers the following advantages: